datacommonsorg/docsite/api/rest/v2/getting_started.md

 #### POST requests

-Some bulk endpoints allow for `POST` requests.
+All V2 endpoints allow for `POST` requests.
 For `POST` requests, feed all parameters in JSON format.
 For example, in cURL, this would look like:

 ```bash
 curl -X POST \